-CFMMEU officials Richard Hassett and Kevin Harkins are alleged to have hindered, obstructed and acted in an improper manner on two separate occasions on 5 and 6 June 2017 and failed to comply with occupational health and safety requirements on the site.
+In handing down penalties the court found Mr Hassett had acted in an improper manner and failed to comply with occupational health and safety requirements while on site.

-In a statement of claim filed in the Federal Court, the ABCC has alleged:
+In its statement of claim filed in the Federal Court, the ABCC alleged:

 - At about 12pm on 5 June 2017, Mr Harkins and Mr Hassett attended the site office citing safety as a reason for their site entry.